BeshoyAnwar/Scheduling-Algorithms-1/README.md

 -you will find an app with .dxe extension change it to .exe then open it

--you will find find folder for screenshots showing the testing process,source code folder & the user guide may help you
+-you will find folder for screenshots showing the testing process,source code folder & the user guide may help you